 Have you run your work through a passive voice checker only to find out you have written mostly in passive voice?
 Thinking about how to avoid passive voice in writing?
 We would not leave you in the dark about how to fix passive voice.
-Before the end of this article, you would know what you need to know about passive voice and how to avoid passive voice.
+Before the end of this article, you would know what you need to know about passive voice and avoiding passive voice.

 You may already know a few things about active or passive voice.
 However, since there are a lot of myths associated with the identification of passive voice and how to avoid passive voice.
 Let’s start by defining the concept of active and passive voice.